-The Board can use its discretion in unusual circumstances to modify performance based compensation in the event that circumstances are such that the performance of the executive does not adequately reflect the pre-defined objectives of the program;

-- The objectives upon which the performance based compensation is based are directly tied to the Board approved strategy and business plan for the Corporation.
+- The Board can use its discretion in unusual circumstances to modify performance based compensation in the event that circumstances are such that the performance of the executive does not adequately reflect the pre-defined objectives of the program; - The objectives upon which the performance based compensation is based are directly tied to the Board approved strategy and business plan for the Corporation.
 The objectives are a mix of shorter term objectives (such as the achievement of revenue targets) and longer term objectives (such as the achievement of new product launches and design wins); - There is frequent oversight of the program.
-The non-financial objectives are reviewed and approved quarterly by the Human Resources Committee; - The compensation program is materially similar from one executive to another throughout the Corporation and its subsidiaries; - The compensation program contains maximum limits, beyond which, awards cannot be achieve;
+Performance relative to the financial metrics and the non-financial objectives are reviewed and approved quarterly by the Human Resources Committee;

+- The compensation program is materially similar from one executive to another throughout the Corporation and its subsidiaries; - The compensation program contains maximum limits, beyond which, awards cannot be achieved;